Analysis | Where Are We in the Quest for Coronavirus Treatments?

 • Interferon.
 New studies published in September focused on the role of an immune substance called interferon that helps orchestrate the body’s defenses.
 That was an enticing discovery because interferon treatments could help in the early stages of the infection and perhaps prevent life-threatening illness.
 Interferon deficiencies may underlie about 14% of severe Covid-19 cases, scientists reported.

 • Antibody therapies.
 This is the category Regeneron’s treatment falls under.
 Making treatment with antibodies widely available requires producing them in a lab rather than continually harvesting fresh batches convalescent plasma.
 Researchers have considerable hope for this approach, in part because it turned out to be the most effective way to treat Ebola virus, which is fatal about half the time.
-Another antibody therapy from Eli Lilly and Co. has also yielded promising early results, but a U.S. government-sponsored trial was paused in October out of safety concerns.
+A clinical trial of an Eli Lilly & Co. experimental antibody therapy was ended in October after researchers concluded it likely wouldn’t help hospitalized Covid-19 patients with advanced cases.
+But other trials are ongoing to determine whether it helps patients earlier in the disease’s course.

 6. How do scientists prove a treatment is effective?